aces/Loris/CONTRIBUTING.md

 ## Development branches

-Pull requests should be based on and sent to the VERSIONNUMBER-dev branch of the version that you are targeting.
 The master branch is reserved for stable releases.
 Your current version number can be found in the VERSION file under the LORIS root.

+Pull requests should be based on and sent to a specific development branch according to the [Loris Wiki: Contributing to the Code](https://github.com/aces/Loris/wiki/Contributing-to-the-Code) guidelines

 ## Code Contributions